-I wanted to create a cool craft to celebrate with the boys.
+I wanted to create a cool craft to celebrate the release of our butterflies with the boys.
 Today’s fun project is a colorful butterfly symmetry art activity for kids.
 This is a simple project to do with young children.
-It gets a little messy so make sure you have a plastic table cloth or newspaper for this fun activity.
+It gets a little messy so make sure you have a plastic tablecloth or newspaper for this fun activity.